zubinchopra/portaldocs/portal-sdk/generated/portalfx-data-atomization.md

 ```

-Attribute is not inherited and has to be set to true for all types, which should be atomized.
-Atomization is switched off by default.
-Atomization should work out of the box in the simpliest case, all entities within extension will use the same atomization context - default one.
+The Atomization attribute is set to "off" by default.
+The Atomization attribute is not inherited and has to be set to `true` for all types that should be atomized.
+In the simpliest case, all entities within an extension will use the same atomization context, which defaults to one.
+In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>`  is the `SamplesExtension\` directory.
+Links to the Dogfood environment are working copies of the samples that were made available with the SDK.

-It is possible to select a different atomization context for a given entity cache/query cache:
+It is possible to select a different atomization context for a given entity cache/query cache, as in the following example.

 ```cs